Cincin3112/Cross-lingual-NLI-for-Thai/README.md

 ### Motivation
 Natural Language Inference (NLI) is one of the most important fields of NLP as it can be developed to help in many use cases like automatic auditing, improving search engine, question answering or sentence paraphrasing in various of domains such as banking, retail, finance etc. However, there are still not so many work of NLI in Thai language.
 Besides, the datasets from crowdsourcing which are often used to train the model for NLI still face many problems of artifacts.
 Therefore, we would like to train model to do the NLI task in Thai language including using the dataset with the least artifacts as possible.

-Moreover, we also want to try implementing the Cross-Lingual Data Augmentation method on our project, as Thai language is among the Low-resources Languages, which means there are not as many data for the language to be used in training AI as other High-resources Languages like English or Chinese.
+Moreover, we also want to try implementing the Cross-Lingual Data Augmentation method on our project, as Thai language is among the relatively Low-resources Languages, which means there are not as many data for the language to be used in training AI as other High-resources Languages like English or Chinese.

 ### Review of Literature
 - Cross-Lingual Data Augmentation for NLI